November Lawn & Garden Tips

 - Plant balled and burlapped trees and shrubs.

 - Chopping Time: Cut back faded perennials for the winter.
+Feel free to leave a few seed heads (like Echinacea) for the birds to enjoy.

 - Apply Lime: If you have not already done so this year, have a soil test performed to see if you need to apply lime to your yard.
 As a general rule, soil east of the Mississippi tends to be acidic.
 Soil west of the Mississippi tends to be alkaline.
 If your soil test indicates that your soil is in the acidic pH range, apply lime at the rate of 40 pounds per 1000 square feet.